 The GAT oversees and monitors implementation and propose future refinements of the Gender Policy and the Implementation Plan to the Panel as needed, at least at the start of every cycle.

 The GAT consists of elected members of the Executive Committee, a representative from the Secretariat and two members with appropriate expertise appointed by the IPCC’s parent organizations, the United Nations Environment Programme (UNEP) and the World Meteorological Organization (WMO).
-The current members of the GAT are:
+The members of the GAT during the sixth assessment cycle were:

 The Panel at its 47th Session in March, 2018 decided to establish the Task Group on Gender to develop a framework of goals and actions to improve gender balance and address gender-related issues within the IPCC.
 The Task Group on Gender presented its report at the 49th Session of the IPCC in May, 2019.
 At the same session, the Panel decided to establish a second task group, the Task Group on Gender Policy and Implementation Plan (TG-Gender).